 The District has entered into an agreement with British Pacific Properties (BPP) to co-fund the project.
 The District will pay a fixed amount, up to a maximum of $6.25 million and BPP will assume the remaining project costs, including overseeing the project and assuming any unforeseen costs.

 When complete, the District will assume ownership of the infrastructure, having avoided any financial risk to the taxpayer.

-For the District’s portion of costs, $4 million comes from Development Cost Charges related to growth, and the remainder from the capital reserve, which is funded by utility fees, not general taxation.
+The District’s portion of costs will come from Development Cost Charges and from the capital reserve, which is funded by utility fees, not general taxation.

 WHY WAS THE AGREEMENT DONE IN A CLOSED MEETING AND NOT DISCUSSED PUBLICLY?

 Council made the decision in a closed meeting under Section 90 of the Community Charter, which applies to negotiations and related discussions respecting the proposed provision of a municipal service.
 Council announced at a later public meeting that the District had, in a closed meeting, approved a works and services agreement with BPP for the construction of the stormwater diversion project.